ISAITB/docs-tdl/source/constructs/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

     @txnId, no, The ID of the transaction to which this processing step belongs.
-Can be ommitted if a transaction is not needed but in this case the ``handler`` attribute must be defined.
+Can be omitted if a transaction is not needed but in this case the ``handler`` attribute must be defined.
     @id, no, The ID for the step.
 This is also the name of a ``map`` variable in the session context in which output will be stored.
+    @desc, no, A description to display to the user on the purpose of the check (meaningful if ``hidden`` is ``false``).
     @handler, no, A string value or variable reference identifying the processing handler for this step (see :ref:`handlers-implementation`).
-This is ommitted in favour of the ``txnId`` in case a transaction is referenced.
+This is omitted in favour of the ``txnId`` in case a transaction is referenced.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
-See also :ref:`tdl-steps-common-stoponerror`. operation, no, An optional ``string`` to identify an operation the handler is expected to perform. input, no, Zero or more elements for the input parameters to the processing step.
+See also :ref:`tdl-steps-common-stoponerror`.
+    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is ``true``). documentation, no, Rich text content that provides further information on the current step (meaningful if ``hidden`` is ``false``). operation, no, An optional ``string`` to identify an operation the handler is expected to perform. input, no, Zero or more elements for the input parameters to the processing step.
 See :ref:`handlers-inputs-outputs` for details.